gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 can use that to sign in as `root` user.
 If not, Gitlab automatically created a random password for `root` user.
-This can be extracted by the following command (replace `<name>` by name of the release - which is `gitlab` if you used the command above)
+This can be extracted by the following command (replace `<name>` by name of the release - which is `gitlab` if you used the command above).

 > **Note**: On some versions of Kubernetes a `%` will appear at the end of the password, do not include it.